mhhennig/HS2/README.md

 The code has been tested with Python version 3.6.
 It is essential `numpy` and `cython` are available before installing.
 The other dependencies will be installed by the installer.

+If you system does not have Python pre-installed, the [Anaconda distribution](https://www.anaconda.com/download/) may be used.

+### Linux/Mac

 We suggest you install the code in a virtual environment.
 You can create one by running

     python3 -m venv --system-site-packages desired/location/HS2venv